L’installation d’une unité plancher-plafond sur la Rive-Nord a-t-elle vraiment un impact sur la qualité d’air ? (données réelles incluses)

 Final checks and post-installation measurements

-After the system was activated, we conducted new air quality tests:
+After commissioning, we conducted new air quality tests:

-• 37% reduction in VOCs measured in the room within 48 hours
+• 37% reduction in VOCs measured in the room in less than 48 hours

-• Improved air circulation confirmed by airflow meter readings
+• Improvement in air circulation according to flow meter readings

-• Humidity stabilized at 45%, the ideal level to prevent mold and discomfort
+• Humidity stabilization at 45 %the ideal threshold to prevent mold and discomfort

-“We noticed a big improvement in comfort from the very first evening.
-The air feels fresher, less humid, and our kids are sleeping better.
+“We noticed a significant improvement in our comfort from the very first night.
+The air is fresher, less humid, and our children sleep better.
 Thanks to the AirGreen team for their meticulous work and professionalism!”

 – Marie-Claude & Thierry, Blainville

-Impact on indoor air quality: data and observations
+Impacts on indoor air quality: data and findings

-Here are the comparative results before and after installation:
+Here are the comparative results before and after the unit installation:

 Indicator Before installation After installation (72h)